ElishaHarmison/Sudoku/README.md

   In order to play Sudoku you need to understand the basics of what the game requires.
   You must place the numbers 1-9 within each box.
 However, the boxes directly adjacent must not contain numbers in the same rows or columns as the others.
-  An small example of how the boxes should look is given below:
+  A small example of how the boxes should look is given below:

   <table>
   <tr>